dbpedia/virtuoso-sparql-endpoint-quickstart/README.md

 accessible by the virtuoso load script.
 Accessible paths are set in the internal `virtuoso.ini` file (`DirsAllowed`).
 As the docker-compose uses the vanilla settings of the image the local `./downloads` folder is mounted to `/usr/share/proj` inside of the container which is in the `DirsAllowed` per default.

-#### Container 2: Minimal Databus Download Client
+#### Container 2: DBpedia Databus Collection Downloader

-This project uses the minimal DBpedia Databus download client.
-You can find the documentation [here](https://github.com/dbpedia/minimal-download-client).
+This project uses the DBpedia Databus Collection Downloader.
+You can find the documentation [here](https://github.com/dbpedia/dbpedia-databus-collection-downloader).
 If you haven't already, download and build the download client docker image.
 The required environment variables are:

 * `TARGET_DIR`: The target directory for the downloaded files (inside of the container).
 Make sure that the directory is mounted to a local folder to access the files in the docker network.